 In addition to those included in the Albion College Student Handbook, students are expected to:

-1. complete the emergency contact information sheet with current and accurate information.
+complete the emergency contact information sheet with current and accurate information.
 Students must provide a cell phone number where they can be reached in case of separation or emergency.
-If a student does not possess a cell phone, they are required to travel with a colleague who is carrying one.
-It is recommended that you add the leader's cell phone number to your cell's electronic phonebook.
+It is recommended that you add the leader's cell phone number to your cell.

 Expenses (fines, additional travel expenses, etc.) that accrue as a result of irresponsible behavior will become the responsibility of the student.

 Directions for Preparation and Submission of an Honors Thesis

 You must submit a Thesis Registry Form to the Honors Coordinator no later than September 15.
 On the form, you will indicate the tentative title of your thesis and obtain the signatures of each of your thesis committee members.